snonux/gemtexter/README.md

 * Text editor: [Vim](https://www.vim.org)
 * Gemini server: [a-h/gemini](https://github.com/a-h/gemini)
 * Some Bash scripting (GNU Bash probably 5.x or higher required)
+* ShellCheck is also required to be installed.

 ## HTTP fallback software used

 * Web server: [Apache HTTPD](https://httpd.apache.org)

+# Usage

+To get started just clone this repo (master branch) and run ./buetow.org.sh.
+You will will be prompted with further instructions.

+Once done, you can edit the Gemtext source and then use the buetow.org.sh script to generate the other output formats such as:

+* HTML
+* Markdown (works also with GitHub pages as you saw)
+* Meta (that's only generating meta info for the blog post, used for Atom feed generation)

+Do a ./buetow.org.sh --help for a list of all available arguments.

 ## TODO